• Dresden, Germany

 At a Glance

-▲▲ Historic Green Vault Fairy-tale Baroque halls holding a trove of sparkling gems and curiosities collected by the rulers of Saxony.
+▲▲ Historic Green Vault Fairy-tale Baroque halls filled with sparkling gems and curiosities collected by the rulers of Saxony.

 ▲▲ New Green Vault More Saxon treasures, but displayed in sleek modern spaces.

-▲▲ Royal Armory Impressive display of some of Europe's finest medieval armor, much of it posed to make it easy to imagine these suits and lances in action, plus one of Europe's largest historic coin collections.
+▲▲ Royal Armory Impressive display of some of Europe's finest medieval and Renaissance armor, much of it posed to make it easy to imagine these suits and lances in action, plus historic coins.

 ▲▲ Albertinum Paintings and sculpture from the Romantic era through present day, with big-name works clustered in the New Masters Gallery.